 - Water both the hole and the root ball before planting.

 - Line hole with wire mesh or a gopher basket where gophers and moles are a problem.

 - Loosen and uncoil wrapped roots once the plant is out of the pot; trim extra long and damaged roots and those matted at the bottom of the root ball.

 - Set plant on a slight mound inside the hole with roots spread out and top of the root ball slightly raised above surrounding grade level.

 - Back-fill the hole with native soil using no purchased amendments.
 If extra soil is needed, use compost only on top of planting area, not in the hole; tamp the soil to insure contact with the roots.
 Water well.

 - Do NOT fertilize newly planted natives.

-- Mulch to about two inches with fine or shredded redwood bark--keep away from the plant crown.
-Rocks and stones can be mixed in for mulch as well.
+- Mulch planting area with 2-3 inches of chipped or shredded bark, taking care to keep it several inches away from the base of the plant.
+Small stones can be mixed in for mulch as well.

-- In the first year after planting, check the soil under the mulch (dig down a couple every week or two.
+- Check the soil an inch or so under the mulch every week the first year after planting.
 If the soil is moist, do not water.
-If the soil is dry, water thoroughly with 3-5 gallons of water.
+If the soil is dry, water thoroughly with as much as 3-5 gallons of water.

-- In the second year and succeeding years: water extra from November to March if the plant area of origin has higher rainfall than yours.
-If very dry years, supplemental water should be applied from March through May.
-Other than that, discontinue watering.
-Add mulch periodically to maintain a depth of two inches (too much water can cause crown rot and death.)
+- In succeeding years, water from November to March if the plant area of origin has higher rainfall than yours.
+In very dry years, provide supplemental water as needed from March through May.
+Additional watering may not be needed unless plant displays signs of drought stress.
+Keep in mind that too much water can cause crown and root rot and death.
+Add mulch periodically to maintain a depth of two inches.

-- Now, there are always some exceptions: Coast Redwood, Scarlet Monkey Flower, and Leopard Lily are among some of the natives which are moisture-loving—care for them accordingly.
+- There are always some exceptions: Coast Redwood, Scarlet Monkey Flower, and Leopard Lily are among some of the natives which are moisture-loving—care for these and other water-loving species accordingly.